Now That We Don't Talk: Background and release

 After signing a new contract with Republic Records, the singer-songwriter Taylor Swift began re-recording her first six studio albums in November 2020.
 The decision followed a public 2019 dispute between Swift and the talent manager Scooter Braun, who acquired Big Machine Records, including the masters of Swift's albums which the label had released.
 By re-recording the albums, Swift had full ownership of the new masters, which enabled her to control the licensing of her songs for commercial use and therefore substituted the Big Machine–owned masters.
 From July 2021 to July 2023, Swift released three re-recorded albums of her earlier releases: Fearless (Taylor's Version), Red (Taylor's Version), and Speak Now (Taylor's Version); each album also featured several unreleased "From the Vault" tracks that she had written but left out of the original albums' track listings.

 Republic Records released Swift's fourth re-recorded album, 1989 (Taylor's Version), on October 27, 2023, on the ninth anniversary of her fifth original studio album, 1989 (2014).
 The original album was Swift's first "official pop" album after she had marketed her first four albums to country radio, and it transformed her artistry and image from country to pop.
 As with her other re-recorded projects, 1989 (Taylor's Version) features five newly recorded "From the Vault" tracks that Swift had written but left out of the original track listing.'
 Jack Antonoff co-wrote four and co-produced five vault tracks with Swift.
 According to Swift, "Now That We Don't Talk" was late into the production of 1989 and was left out because the personnel "couldn't get [it] right at the time".
 Officially titled "Now That We Don't Talk (Taylor's Version) (From the Vault)", it is track 19 out of 21 on the track-list of 1989 (Taylor's Version).
-Swift performed the song live on acoustic guitar on the November 24, 2023, São Paulo show of her Eras Tour.
-She sang it again as part of a guitar mashup with her song "The Tortured Poets Department" (2024) on the May 25, 2024, Lisbon show of the tour.
+Swift performed the song live on acoustic guitar on November 24, 2023 during a São Paulo show of her Eras Tour.
+She sang it again as part of a guitar mashup with her song "The Tortured Poets Department" (2024) on May 25, 2024, in Lisbon.